 In 1999, plans were announced for an All Parish Family Center.
 The 55,000 foot multi-purpose facility was designed to include classrooms, offices, youth room and reflection room, large activity room and gymnasium, locker rooms, small activity, wellness area, library, elevated indoor walking track, kitchen and storage areas.
 The building has been well received by parish members of all ages, as well as neighbors and visitors from the community.

-St. John Parish has also entered into partnership with McLaren Regional Hospital; Wellness and Therapy services and wellness classes are made available to parish members and members of the community.
+St. John Parish has also entered into partnership with McLaren Regional Medical Center; Wellness and Therapy services and wellness classes are made available to parish members and members of the community.
 In addition to providing much needed space for education programs and parish services, the Center has hosted music concerts, seminars, workshops, retreats, dances, wedding receptions, family gatherings, and regional and diocesan gatherings.
 It is also referred to as the 505 Building.

 The parish vigorously participates in Christian Service, Outreach East, North End Soup Kitchen, United Lenten Appeal, Alcoholics Anonymous, as well as many appeals that serve the low-income and in-need community.
 The former parish school building is now the Community Services Building or 425 Building and provides donated space for these programs and services.